My Afternoons with Margueritte: Cast

+Background

+In the final credits the following towns are acknowledge as locations of filming: Pons, Rochefort, Cozes, Cognac and Chateaubernard.

+Novels used as reading matter for Margueritte and Germain are La Peste by Albert Camus, La Promesse de l'aube by Romain Gary and L'Enfant de la haute mer by Jules Supervielle.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 85% based on 60 reviews, and an average rating of 6.4/10.
 The website's critical consensus reads, "It's sentimental and treacly, but that's not enough to prevent My Afternoons with Margueritte from being truly affecting."
 On Metacritic, the film has a weighted average score of 59 out of 100, based on 16 critics, indicating "mixed or average reviews".